Hand Washing Stations | Pictures by Edson Artur and Ricardo Franco | WfW (2021)

 Following the successful start of all measures in the past weeks, which have established themselves as a daily routine at the 50 primary schools, accompanying project measures are planned in the municipality of Magoanine "C" as a further step.
 In addition to regular hygiene promotion activities with a focus on Covid-19 prevention measures, key project goals are the development of an inventory of the current water supply situation as well as the development of an action plan for the containment of Covid-19 infections in cooperation with local experts and officials.

-Opening speech by Edmundo Ribeiro, Minister of Education of Maputo
+Opening speech by Edmundo Ribeiro, City Councillor for Education and Sports in Maputo

 Inauguration of the materials provided | Pictures by Edson Artur and Ricardo Franco | WfW (2021)